Category Archives: video

 I was the first kid on my block to get a skateboard.
 An older kid that lived across the street gave it to me.
 I think I was around 9.
 I didn’t know if he thought I was cool and different-hence deserving of something cool that he no longer needed.
 Or maybe he felt bad for me because I was a pudgy little runt that also had the misfortune of having to wear an eye patch-hence deserving of something cool that he could mentally write off as a good deed (he was kind of a delinquent).

 But skateboarding was what I wanted to do.
-All of my friends and my brother’s friends were super athletic and played baseball or basketball.
-I loved those too, but not nearly as much as they did.
+Most of my friends and my brother’s friends were super athletic; they played baseball, basketball, or football and of course all of them were amazing athletes.
+I loved those activities a lot too, but not nearly as much as they did.
+For some reason I felt that those sports required years of practice and … talent.
+And I was too impulsive to want to practice anything and talent wasn’t a think that I had.

 The board was called “Bone Crusher” and it was bright purple.
 It had a purple tail bone and black rails.
 And it was huge in comparison to today’s standards.
 But I loved it.